jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   and tests are green again

 * I need a solution that can read the date and time.
 Writing one myself requires calculating the number of days in months for every year.
-Instead, I will do a search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in `python's online documentation`_, to see if there is an existing solution and select the datetime_ module from the results since it looks like the right one.
+Instead, I search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in `python's online documentation`_, to see if there is an existing solution and select the datetime_ module from the results since it looks like the right one.
 Reading through the available types in the module I see `datetime.datetime`_ objects which are a combination of date and time

   .. code-block:: python